apharnakamath/smart-market-watchlist/README.md

 # Smart Market Watchlist

-> **A watchlist that tells you what deserves your attention — not just what changed.**
+> **A watchlist that tells you what deserves your attention, not just what changed.**

-Most market watchlists answer one question: **"What are my stocks doing?"**
+Most market watchlists answer one question: **What are my stocks doing?**

 This project answers a more useful one: